What You Need to Know

 During Open Enrollment

-The best time to enroll in Plan G is during the Medigap Open Enrollment Period (OEP).
-The OEP starts when you turn 65 and your Medicare Part B is effective.
+The best time to enroll in Plan G is during your initial Enrollment Period (IEP).
+The IEP starts three months before your 65th birthday and lasts through your birthday month and three months following your birthday.
+Your Medicare Part B must also be in effect.
 Medicare enrollees 65 years or older can buy a Medigap at any time but may be subject to health screening and medical underwriting.
-There are some advantages to buying a Medigap during one’s open enrollment period.
-During OEP, healthy people and those with health conditions will pay the same for Plan G from the same company.6
+There are some advantages to buying a Medigap during one’s initial enrollment period.
+During IEP, healthy people and those with health conditions will pay the same premium for Plan G from the same company.6

 If you are under age 65 and have Medicare, you may be able to apply for a Medicare Supplement plan depending on where you live.
 Some states require Medigap insurance companies to sell Medigap plans to Medicare enrollees younger than 65.
 Each state has its own rules regarding health screening, rates, and Open Enrollment for Medicare enrollees younger than 65.
 For example, Open Enrollment is ongoing for under age 65 Medicare beneficiaries in some states which means you can start a new Medigap plan the first day of the following month.
 Please check with your state insurance department for specific guidelines.

-In most states, if you sign up outside the OEP, you may be subject to medical underwriting.
-This means you could pay a higher premium if you have preexisting health conditions.
+In most states, if you sign up outside the AEP, you may be subject to medical underwriting.
+This means you could pay a higher premium with preexisting health conditions.
 Your application might even be declined.
-Only four states (Connecticut, Massachusetts, Maine and New York) require health insurance companies to offer Medigap policies to those who are eligible, whether or not they have preexisting conditions.7
+Only four states (Connecticut, Massachusetts, Maine, and New York) require health insurance companies to offer Medigap policies to those who are eligible, whether or not they have preexisting conditions.7

 Switching From Medicare Advantage